Turkey says it will license new Mediterranean areas this month

-NATO allies Turkey and Greece at odds over overlapping claims for hydrocarbon resources in the eastern Mediterranean.
-Turkey sent a vessel on Monday to conduct a seismic survey in a disputed area in the region, a move which Greece said was illegal and stoked tensions.
+NATO allies Turkey and Greece are at odds over overlapping claims for hydrocarbon resources in the eastern Mediterranean.
+Turkey sent its Oruc Reis vessel on Monday to conduct a seismic survey in a disputed area, in a move Greece said was illegal.

+A similar dispute last month was calmed after German Chancellor Angela Merkel intervened, leading Turkey to pause its operations.
+President Tayyip Erdogan said on Friday Turkey had resumed work after Greece announced a maritime deal with Egypt.

 Speaking at a news conference in Ankara, Cavusoglu said Turkey would issue new licenses for operations near the western borders of its continental shelf and continue “all sorts of seismic and drilling operations” in the area.